 Aside from the high yummy factor, this pasta recipe is also versatile.
 You can include whatever fresh vegetables you wish and it will still pretty much rock.

 I personally love crisp asparagus, sweet red bell peppers and vibrant cherry tomatoes in mine.
 But, if you don’t, just use something else.

 If you’re looking to lighten things up, simply skip the parmesan and cream and add a drizzle of good quality olive oil instead.

 Incidentally, this makes the pasta dairy free as well.

 I also highly recommend the garnish of fresh julienned basil.

-- 3 cups uncooked noodles farfalle, ribbon, bow-tie, spiral all work
+- 3 cups uncooked quinoa or chickpea noodles farfalle, ribbon, bow-tie, spiral all work

 - 1 tbsp olive oil

 - 1 lb fresh asparagus trimmed and chopped into 2-inch slices

 - 2 carrots cut into matchsticks